 Of course you won’t do that.

-But if you don’t know how to address a cover letter with no name, you’ll look just as bad.
+But if you don’t know how to address a cover letter without a name, you’ll look just as bad.

-How to Address Cover Letters With No Name—Examples
+How to Address Cover Letters Without a Name—Examples

 Who to address cover letters to if unknown: